-1.Describing the fundamental principles and applications of digital logic circuits (Outcome $\mbox{K2[7]})$.

-2 An ability to design periodic signal generators from digital logic circuits (Outcome S3[2,7]) .

-3 .
-An understanding to tell the filter design principles and circuit technologies (Outcome K2[7]) .

-4 .
-An ability to apply theory and realize analog filter circuits (Outcome S4[6]) .

-5 .Learn how to work in a teamwork group (Outcome v3[5]).

-6.Compare the practical results with theoretical results to analyze different analog op-amp circuits and digital electronic circuits.
-(Outcome S5 [6])

-7. Write reports based on the lab experiments (Outcome S6 [3])
+- 1. An understanding of the fundamental principles and applications of digital logic circuits (Outcome a1). - 2.
+An ability to design periodic signal generators from digital logic circuits (Outcome b1, b3). - 3.
+An understanding of filter design principles and circuit technologies (Outcome a1, b3). - 4.
+An ability to apply theory and realize analog filter circuits (Outcome a1, b3). - 5.
+Learn how to work in a teamwork group (Outcome c2). - 6.
+Ability to write technical reports and work in teams (Outcome d1).